-This was bad news for the anesthesian, because he coughed while inserting the epidural.
-Please keep in mind, my hormones were raging, and I did not want this drug in my body.
+This was bad news for the anesthesiologist because he coughed while inserting the epidural.
+Please keep in mind my hormones were raging and I did not want this drug in my body.
 I was supposed to be as still as possible, without talking, but I had to stop and ask him if he had a cold and if he should even be at work that day.
 I think I even had the nerve to say, “Shouldn’t you go home?”
 I was not trying to leave my children motherless because of bacterial meningitis.

 The doctor told me to gently push again.
 The doctor realized baby was “sunny-side up,” or face up, and that was why baby took so long to drop.
 The orientation of the body, face up, makes things a bit more difficult.
 After the second push, baby came out.
 I was so happy baby was fine and breathing, we forgot to ask the sex.
 “It’s a boy!”
 My mother was convinced the Lion was a girl when she saw all the hair on his head, but my children are just blessed like that.

-When my mother stepped outside of the delivery room she witnessed the doctor curse out the anesthesian for making a mistake the first time, and for not coming quickly enough the second time.
+When my mother stepped outside of the delivery room she witnessed the doctor curse out the lead anesthesiologist for her team making a mistake the first time, and for not coming quickly enough the second time.
 I guess he had paged her and her response time was too leisurely for him.
 Thank you, Dr. Doctor.